defenseunicorns/uds-cli/adr/0007-carbon-svelte-vs-web-components.md

 - Tooling: While supported by modern browsers, development tools and extensions specific to web components may be less mature than those for frameworks like React or Vue.

 ## Consequences

+The Svelte componets library is not an IBM package.
+It is a Svelte community package and so that leaves us to rely on the Svelte community and it's contributors for this package to update features and keep parity with the IBM components